-2. The timeframe for implementation was too short to expect concrete policy change - but good foundations were laid on by other initiatives.
+2. The timeframe for implementation was too short to expect concrete policy change - but good foundations were laid

+The time planned for the policy dialogues and the BRACED extension was probably too short to start to see signs of behavioural change; however, it is possible that the policy dialogues in the three countries have laid a good foundation that can be built on by other initiatives.
 The short timeframe was always recognised as a potential constraint and to some extent there was as much interest in testing the model - that is, using an adaptive approach - as there was in delivering policy results.
 However, determining whether a model works requires some assessment of the results it has delivered and therefore it is difficult to assess whether the model has worked and should be replicated.
 It is possibly unrealistic to expect that even if the policy influencing work under BRACED had started at the same time as implementation, there would have been observable, significant and attributable policy change achieved.